What to Expect on a Corcovado Sirena Station Day Trip from Drake Bay

 The hike is moderate.
 Trails are mostly flat but can be muddy and uneven.
 You should be comfortable walking for several hours in tropical heat.
 Good hiking shoes are essential.

-What wildlife will I definitely see?
+What wildlife will I see at Sirena Ranger Station?

 Monkeys, scarlet macaws, and tropical birds are almost guaranteed.
-Tapirs are frequently spotted near Sirena Station.
+Tapirs are frequently spotted near Sirena Ranger Station.
 Other sightings like peccaries, anteaters, snakes, and frogs depend on the day, but your guide maximizes your chances.

 How far in advance should I book?